RoyGminChae/technical-assessment-spring-26/pr_template.md

 - [YES] Extra pages with more detailed information on certain topics.
 Make your website intuitive to navigate through, both within the pages themselves and in your choice of pages.
 You can structure your website however you see fit.
 - [YES] A poll/quiz feature where you can check that the user is aborbing the information your website teaches about well.
 These quiz questions should be scattered throughout the website, and they should tell the user whether they got the answer right or not once they select it.
 Additionally, it should show a live count of results (like a social media poll) with the names of the users who have voted for each option.
 You should take time to make sure your UI for this component is intuitive to use while still including all of the features listed.
 A user should be able to change their result if they want, and this should be reflected in the result count.
 - [YES] A comment feature on each page where users can offer feedback or ask questions based on the lesson on the page.
 The home page does not need a comment section, but every other page should have one.
-- [YES] Deploy the frontend and backend if you can using some of the free deployment tools we talked about in the workshops!
+- [] Deploy the frontend and backend if you can using some of the free deployment tools we talked about in the workshops!

 ## Screen Recording
 **Link**: [https://www.youtube.com/watch?v=DukGWlYwn4w]